tachiyomiorg/website/src/help/faq/README.md

 ### Miscellaneous

 #### What is Tachiyomi Preview?
-It is a weekly-updated, beta version of the app.
-It contains features that may be added to Tachiyomi in the future but also is more prone to bugs and crashes.
-Tachiyomi Preview is used by developers and contributors to test the app and find bugs.
+It is a weekly updated, beta version of the app.
+It contains features that may be added to Tachiyomi in the future and is more prone to bugs and crashes.
+Developers and contributors use Tachiyomi Preview to test the app and find bugs, though you can try it as well.

 If you are willing to use Tachiyomi Preview, be sure to [turn on auto-backup](/help/guides/backups/#turning-on-auto-backups) to prevent losing your library due to potential bugs or crashes.

 #### Why am I unable to uninstall Tachiyomi?

-On **Android 10**, a bug was introduced which prevented users from uninstalling the app if the device had a MicroSD card.
+On **Android 10**, a bug was introduced that prevented users from uninstalling the app if the device had a MicroSD card.
 To fix the issue, please remove the MicroSD card from the device first, then uninstall Tachiyomi.

 #### Will there be an iOS version?
-There is no iOS version and there are no plans for one.
+There is no iOS version, and there are no plans for one.
 Since iOS and Android apps do not share code, it is hard to port.

 #### Will Tachiyomi ever be on the Google Play Store?
-Due to Google Play's content policy, almost certainly not, as they do not allow the APK system to work.
+Google Play's content policy does not allow the APK system to work.
 The content on some websites will lead to Google taking it down at some point, and Inorichi does not want to have to deal with it as they have stated [before](https://github.com/tachiyomiorg/tachiyomi/issues/1745#issuecomment-441208074).

 #### How can I report Tachiyomi copycats on the Google Play Store?
 If you are on desktop, fill out [this](https://support.google.com/googleplay/android-developer/contact/takedown) form following [these](https://pastebin.com/08eeuJxH) steps.